2mol/pboy/SPEC.md

 ## Next actionable

 - exception handling if `pdftotext` or `pdfinfo` are missing.
+- option to open the document while in the middle of a rename/import.
+This way ambiguities about the title can be clarified.
 - nicer "first-use experience": Right now we simply write a default config file.
 It would be good to have an initial setup dialog asking for the inbox and library folder paths.
 - compiled releases for Mac & Linux so that people other than Haskellers with 24Gb worth of stack/GHC installs can actually use this.